ArtisanMobile/devdocs/_posts/2014-05-08-event-tracking.md

 There's nothing you need to add to your app to capture those events.
 However, in order to generate the most descriptive auto event names you may want to define an Android resource name for the views that users interact with.

 Here are two examples of naming views in Android.
-First, assigning an id in the layout.xml:
+First, assigning an id in the layout xml:

 {% highlight xml %}
 <CheckBox